syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 Also as noted above, segwit has multiple independent reimplementations, which helps discover any unnecessary complexity and technical debt at the point that it can still be avoided.

-In support of existing efforts to pay down technical debt by refactoring and improving the Bitcoin codebase, segwit was merged as a code-only update as part of [work towards the 0.13.0 release](/en/meetings/2016/05/26/).
+In support of existing efforts to pay down technical debt by refactoring and improving the Syscoin codebase, segwit was merged as a code-only update as part of [work towards the 0.13.0 release](/en/meetings/2016/05/26/).

 ### Mitigation

-Bitcoin already suffers from some significant design debt, and segwit is specifically designed to reduce the impact of some of this debt (notably transaction malleability, linear scaling of signature hashing, and signing of input values).
+Syscoin already suffers from some significant design debt, and segwit is specifically designed to reduce the impact of some of this debt (notably transaction malleability, linear scaling of signature hashing, and signing of input values).

 The script versioning method provided by segwit provides an elegant way of allowing future soft-fork updates to further reduce design debt, including by fixing bugs in existing opcodes (such as CHECKMULTISIG), re-enabling disabled opcodes (such as CAT), or switching to superior verification methods (such as Schnorr signatures, or aggregate signatures).

-Generally, design debt in Bitcoin script cannot be fully paid off, as it is always possible that there are some unspent transactions paying to P2SH addresses that make use of the "ugly" functionality.
+Generally, design debt in Syscoin script cannot be fully paid off, as it is always possible that there are some unspent transactions paying to P2SH addresses that make use of the "ugly" functionality.
 Disabling those features would render those transactions unspendable, effectively stealing funds from users.
 Script versioning allows the "cost" of this design debt to be reduced, by partitioning such "ugly" functionality as only applicable to "old" script versions, thus allowing new development work to largely ignore the old code.

 ## Risks related to soft-fork deployment

-A soft-fork is any change to Bitcoin consensus rules that invalidates some set of previously valid transaction.
-A poorly handled soft-fork can cause a number of problems in the Bitcoin ecosystem, and, because segwit makes the additional witness data critical to establishing Bitcoin's distributed consensus, a poorly handled upgrade could cause the system to fail in additional ways.
+A soft-fork is any change to Syscoin consensus rules that invalidates some set of previously valid transaction.
+A poorly handled soft-fork can cause a number of problems in the Syscoin ecosystem, and, because segwit makes the additional witness data critical to establishing Syscoin's distributed consensus, a poorly handled upgrade could cause the system to fail in additional ways.
 The primary potential failure modes include:

- 1. making it impossible for some Bitcoin holders to spend their money
+ 1. making it impossible for some Syscoin holders to spend their money
  2. causing old nodes and upgraded nodes to have a different view of which unconfirmed transactions are valid and likely to be mined
  3. having miners mistakenly mine blocks that are not valid under the new rules
  4. being activated, with some actual use, then backed out